 How to Handle Medical Debt in Collections

 Medical care can be expensive, and sometimes all it takes is one unexpected hospital visit or treatment to put you into crippling debt.
-72 million working-age Americans are facing medical debt, and seven million elderly adults throughout the country are also dealing with debt from medical treatment.
+72 million working-age Americans are facing medical debt.
+Furthermore, seven million elderly adults throughout the country are also dealing with this issue.

 What Happens When a Medical Bill Goes to Collections?

 Even if you have health insurance, you may have sought treatment or medication that isn’t fully covered.
 Your insurance company may cover the majority of a bill, but the portion you’re responsible for can still be financially overwhelming.
-If you can’t pay your medical bills and the medical facility isn’t equipped to put you on a payment plan, your balance may be transferred directly to a debt collection agency.
+If you can’t pay your medical bills, your balance may go directly to a debt collection agency.

-When a debt collection agency begins to contact you and payment for your medical debt is being aggressively pursued, it can have negative effects on your credit.
-Your debt is recorded on your credit report, and can impact your score until it’s properly addressed.
-In some cases, debt collectors can be too aggressive in their efforts, and their behavior can be classified as harassment and subject to legal penalties.
-Even if you legitimately owe a debt, you are still entitled to certain legal protections that collectors cannot infringe upon.
+It can have negative effects on your credit when a debt collection agency begins to contact you.
+Your debt gets recorded on your credit report and can impact your score until it’s properly addressed.
+In some cases, debt collectors can be too aggressive in their efforts.
+As a result, their behavior can be classified as harassment and subject to legal penalties.
+Even if you legitimately owe a debt, you are still entitled to certain legal protections.

 With a lower credit score and a higher debt-to-income ratio, you may find it hard to qualify for certain lines of credit.
-You may be denied mortgages, credit cards, and loans or offered these lines of credit with unfavorable terms, such as a high interest rate, long loan term, or smaller loan amount.
+You may not be able to get mortgages, credit cards, and loans or offer these lines of credit.
+Even so, they will likely have unfavorable terms, such as a high-interest rate.

 How to Remove Medical Debt From Your Credit Report